shajiakhan/lab-docs/labs/openstack/launch-linux-instance.md

 ## Access your instance through the browser using HTML 5 console (noVNC)

-The launch insance instructions (link above) provides details on how to access your instance through the browser itself.
+The launch [instance instructions](../../tasks/openstack/launch-ubuntu-instance.md#accessing-your-ubuntu-instance-through-the-browser-console) provides details on how to access your instance through the browser itself.
 Once at the console, you click in the console and then start typing.
 You can login with the username `ubuntu` and the password you set in the configuration script during launch!

 ## Cleaning up after you're done

-1. Shutdown and Delete the Ubuntu instance
+1. Shutdown and delete the instance
 2. Delete each of the interfaces on your router
 3. Delete the router itself
 4. Delete the network you created (you may have to ensure you delete all ports on this network first if you get an error message when trying to delete the network)